eg1lgfp/gilman-family-practice/content/pages/index.md

 sections:
   - section_id: lorem-ipsum
     content: >
-      ###### Notice to all visitors: Site currently under maintenance for
+      ###### Notice to all visitors: Site currently under maintenance, including
-      hand-off to owners from the developer, apologies for any errors/links that don't work as we move all the forms and other content to a more secure location.
-Most features are unaffected, this mainly affects the forms.
+      upgrades, e.g., newer logo & content versions, photos and forms relocation to more secure and faster access location \[ all of this will be seamless for visitors for the most part ]

-      NOTE: If a link doesn't work, please try again later as we continue to update the links to their new locations.
+      If a link doesn't work, please try again later as we continue to update the links to their new locations.
 Sorry for any confusion.

       ![](https://www.dropbox.com/s/qnismip62aq14aa/GFP_HeroSection-LogoV4\_ess\_20210725.png?raw=1)